laserpants/sagacious-cpp/README.md

 * Lvalues are named objects who may last beyond a single expression.
 All *variables* are lvalues.
 * Rvalues are temporaries.
 The lifetime of an rvalue is limited to the expression in which it is defined.

-Lvalues appear on the *left*-hand-side of an assignment.
+As demonstrated by the following example, lvalues appear on the *left*-hand-side of an assignment.

 ```cpp
 int x = 1 + 1;